MulticulturalMatrix/MulticulturalMatrix.github.io/Petition.md

 {% comment %}
 Example of highlighted signatures of high profile individuals

-> "Faculty member John Doe Signed this on date"
+> "Faculty member John Doe Signed this on date".
 {% endcomment %}